JermaineBeea/Memory/Techniques.md

 # Memory Training Techniques: Complete System

-This guide presents eight distinct memory techniques, ranging from traditional methods to innovative user-developed systems.
+This guide presents nine distinct memory techniques, ranging from traditional methods to innovative user-developed systems.
 Each technique offers different approaches to memorization, from meaning-based understanding to precision verbatim recall and speed optimization.

 ---